farhan-des/my-calculator/replit.md

 **Type Safety**: TypeScript with strict mode enabled.
 Shared types and schemas are defined in `shared/schema.ts` using Zod for runtime validation.

 **Design System**: Custom Tailwind configuration extending the base theme with specific color variables (HSL-based), border radius values, and utility classes.
 The design emphasizes tabular numbers for time displays and consistent spacing primitives (2, 4, 6, 8 unit increments).

+**Language Support**: Multi-language support with a language selector in the footer.
+Currently supports 8 languages (English, Spanish, French, German, Portuguese, Italian, Japanese, Chinese) with preference stored in localStorage.

+**Layout System**: Reusable Layout component that provides consistent header with back-to-home navigation and footer across all tool pages.
+Homepage uses its own custom layout without the back button.

 ### Backend Architecture